shawn120/SwiftUI100Days/README.md

 # SwiftUI100Days
 Personal Notes for [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui)

-## Directly to the swift files:
+## Notes Content

-Including my solutions for each checkpoint.
+Code notes includ my solutions for each checkpoint.
 For some solutions I will add in some my own idea, but the main idea stay the same with the requirement and will still be able to demonstrate the same concept.

+### Introduction to Swift (Days 1-14)

 Day1-2: [Simple Data Type (Checkpoint 1)](/Day1-2_SimpleDataType.playground/Contents.swift)